nisrulz/flutter-examples/mealsapp/README.md

 ### Setup Project

-- Clone this repository using `git clone https://github.com/RohanSengupta326/MealsApp.git`.
+- Clone this repository using `git clone https://github.com/RohanSengupta326/mealsApp.git`.
-- `cd` into `MealsApp`.
+- `cd` into `mealsApp`.
 - `flutter pub get` to get all the dependencies.
 - Generate files using Builder Runner (**required**)
 ```